 A common problem that arises in construction contracts is the Engineer’s failure to give his determination or decision within the time stipulated in the contract.
 Under FIDIC’s 1999 Red Book, a contractor can file a claim under Sub-Clause 20.1 of the GCC for extension of time and/or additional payment.

-In Pakistan, contractors are often faced with a situation where the Engineer fails to render a decision within the give time blocks the ability of the contractor to go to the Dispute Adjudication Board (DAB) or to invoke arbitration under Sub-Clause 20.6 of the GCC.
+In Pakistan, contractors are often faced with a situation where the Engineer fails to render a decision in time which blocks the ability of the contractor to go to the Dispute Adjudication Board (DAB) or to invoke arbitration under Sub-Clause 20.6 of the GCC.
 Recent developments suggest that the contractor cannot be prevented from initiating arbitration where the Engineer fails to give a decision under Sub-Clause 20.1 of the GCC within the contractually prescribed time period.
 This alert attempts to summarize the latest legal position and will be helpful for contractors and employers alike.

-Sub-clause 3.5 of the 1999 FIDIC (“1999 Red Book”) deals with the determinations of the engineer and provides:
+Sub-clause 3.5 of the 1999 FIDIC (“1999 Red Book”) deals with the determinations of the Engineer and provides:

 “Whenever these Conditions provide that the Engineer shall proceed in accordance with this Sub-Clause 3.5 to agree or determine any matter, the Engineer shall consult with each Party in an endeavour to reach agreement.
 If agreement is not achieved, the Engineer shall make a fair determination in accordance with the Contract, taking due regard of all relevant circumstances.
 The Engineer shall give notice to both Parties of each agreement or determination, with supporting particulars.
 Each Party shall give effect to each agreement or determination unless and until revised under Clause 20 [Claims, Disputes and Arbitration.”